JeffreyWerth/AWS-Architecture-Model-Repository/SysML Lessons/2_Namespace&Package Diagrams.md

 This section will go over the concept of Namespace and Package Diagrams.

-For reference in this lesson read SysML Distilled: A Brief Guide to the Systems Modeling Language 1st Edition Section 2.4 and Chapter 10 Package Diagrams
+*Lesson 2 reading: SysML Distilled - A Brief Guide to the Systems Modeling Language 1st Edition Section 2.4 and Chapter 10 Package Diagrams*
 ## Namespace

 Otherwise known as ‘where is something contained in the model’.
 A diagram’s modelElementName and modelElementType identify the default namespace for the elements shown on that diagram.